AdobeDocs/document-cloud-learn.en/help/sign/send-for-signature-with-outlook.md

 title: Adobe Sign Tutorials
 description: Microsoft Integrations
 feature: tutorial
-topics: Fill and Sign a Document in Microsoft Outlook
+topics: Send for Signature with Outlook
 audience: user or admin
 activity: use
 skill: any